 Insurers were taking on millions of people under Medicaid participants.
 They made money both ways, from the commercial end with fully insured groups and self-insured groups as well as through Medicaid expansion.
 Medicare pays everyone less, other than Federal Qualified Health Centers, while hospitals had some negotiating clout for their Medicaid fees.

 The current system is basically Peter robbing to pay Paul, something you have never heard but it was one of the largest cost drivers for those of us purchasing off insurance exchanges.
 As more people came into Medicaid and purchased the mandatory high deductible plans, many people who have waited for years now visited doctors and a cost explosion in healthcare occurred.
 Luckily, it was a short term phenomenon, however, insurers continued to raise premiums on plans like Omnia.
-The constant manipulation of the market place by the healthcare industrial complex which was led by insurers, hospital systems, and large practices are living off the fractionalization of healthcare which is the largest cost driver.
+The constant manipulation of the marketplace by the healthcare industrial complex which was led by insurers, hospital systems, and large practices are living off the fractionalization of healthcare which is the largest cost driver.
 The expansion of healthcare services has been huge for both insurers as well as for hospital systems, which are making more money than they ever did.

 Some of the conflicting messages currently being heard from political types may be messages that have been paid for by the Hospital lobby who has benefitted greatly by the current marketplace..

 As a member of the public who is fed up with high prices for drugs, hospitalization, ER visits, and other things medical, I take offense when I hear things that as a healthcare provider, make little sense.
 Our current system is an inefficient pig.
 It needs to be modified and the easiest way to do this is to fix Medicare part D (the drug portion) and allow people to buy it on the exchange.
 It should cost much less than commercial insurance however, we have never been allowed to price it for our benefit.